ManikantaSanjay/LeetCode-Curated-SQL-70/README.md

 ## Acknowledgments
 This repository is inspired by the LeetCode platform and its curated collection of SQL questions.
 Special thanks to LeetCode for providing an excellent platform for practicing coding skills.

+## License
+The content of this repository is licensed under the MIT License.
+Feel free to use, distribute, and modify the code for personal or commercial purposes.